A Walking Tour of the Theater District

 at southeast corner of W. 54 St. and Broadway

 About 2 hours long, or a : 3 hour version or a 4 hour version

-The tour guide is Alfred Pommer a college graduate, an informative native New Yorker and a Licensed New York City guide,
+The tour guide is Alfred Pommer a college graduate, an informative native New Yorker, an author of four Manhattan guide books and a Licensed New York City guide,

 The Walking Tour The Theater District's Past and Present Features:

 Information about the history and architecture of the